edubart/nelua-lang/README.md

 style="max-width:100%;"/>
 </a>

-Nelua is a minimalistic, efficient, optionally typed, ahead of time compiled, meta programmable, systems programming language with syntax and semantics similar to Lua.
+Nelua is a minimal, simple, efficient, statically typed, compiled, meta programmable, safe and extensible systems programming language with a Lua flavor.
-It can work statically or dynamically depending on the code style and compiles to native machine code.
-Nelua stands for *Native Extensible LUA*.
+It uses ahead of time compilation to compile to native code.
+Nelua stands for *Native Extensible Lua*.

-**NOTE: The language is in development.** Many features are implemented but some notable still missing.
-However there are benchmarks, examples and games available ready to be run.
+**NOTE: The language is in development and in alpha state.**

 ## About